Rosemary Clooney: Personal life

-Clooney was married twice to Puerto Rican movie star José Ferrer, 16 years her senior.
-Clooney first married Ferrer on July 13, 1953, in Durant, Oklahoma.
+Clooney was married twice to José Ferrer.
+They first married on July 13, 1953, in Durant, Oklahoma.
 They moved to Santa Monica, California, in 1954, and then to Los Angeles in 1958.
 Together, the couple had five children; son Miguel Ferrer also became an actor.
-Clooney and Ferrer divorced for the first time in 1961.
+Clooney and Ferrer divorced for the first time in 1961; Ferrer had cheated frequently.
+As the relationship was ending, Clooney had an affair with bandleader Nelson Riddle.

 Clooney remarried Ferrer on November 22, 1964, in Los Angeles.
-However, the marriage again crumbled while Ferrer was carrying on an affair with the woman who would become his last wife, Stella Magee.
-The couple divorced again after she found out about the affair, this time in 1967.
+However, they divorced again in 1967 as Ferrer had an affair with Stella Magee, who later became his last wife.